farneman/javascript-linkify/README.markdown

-# JavaScript Linkify: Process links in text! #

-This fork adds:
+# What this fork adds:

 (1) a twitter option:

     linkify('@mahemoff', { twitter: true })